netxms/netxms-doc/admin/agent-management.rst

 --------------------

 Depending on how server's IP address (or domain name) is added to in nxagentd.conf, it will have different access level.
 It is preferred to use MasterServers.
-There are 3 levels of access for an agent:
+There are 4 levels of access for an agent:

    1. MasterServers - full access.
-   2. ControlServers - can read data and execute predefined actions and make screenshots
+   2. ControlServers - can read data and execute predefined actions and make screenshots.
+   3. UpgradeServers (since version 6.2) - read-only access plus the ability to deliver an agent installer package and trigger an agent upgrade.
-   3. Servers - read only access.
+   4. Servers - read only access.
 (Is default for tunneled agent connection if other server level is not defined)

 In case if server IP is not listed in one of this parameters agent will not